 Your surgeon will adopt any one of the two approaches for performing a Cholecystectomy.

-- Laparoscopic (Minimally invasive) Cholecystectomy: During this surgery, the surgeon will make four incisions on your abdomen.
+During Laparoscopic (Minimally invasive) Cholecystectomy, the surgeon will make four incisions on your abdomen.
 He or she will then insert a tiny video camera into your abdomen.
 Your surgeon will use surgical tools inserted in your abdomen for gall bladder removal and watch everything on a video monitor kept in the operating room.
 You will then undergo an imaging test to allow the surgeon to check gall stones or any other problems within the bile duct.
 Next, he or she will suture the incisions and take you to the recovery area.

-- Open (Traditional) Cholecystectomy: For the surgery, the surgeon will make an incision of 6 inches in your abdomen on the right side.
+For Open (Traditional) Cholecystectomy, the surgeon will make an incision of 6 inches in your abdomen on the right side.
 He or she will pull back the muscles and tissues to see your gall bladder and liver.
 Your surgeon will remove the gall bladder and suture the incision.
 The surgery will take around two hours and they will then take you to the recovery area.

 After the surgery (Recovery)